PPaskovits/2048lambo/README.md

 Game is over when the board is full, and the user cannot do any movement.

-Game is won if board has a card with a value of 2048
+Player wins if the board has a card with a value of 2048.

 * Assets - contains the images
 * Game